 Read more on anterior ankle pain.

-Pain at the back of the ankle is usually related to the Achilles tendon and comes on gradually over time.
+Pain at the back of the ankle is usually related to the Achilles tendon and developes gradually over time.
 Achilles tendonitis (tendinopathy) is inflammation or degeneration of the achilles tendon, Tenosynovitis is inflammation of the sheath that surrounds the Achilles tendon.
 A sudden onset or acute Achilles tendon injury may be a partial or even complete rupture of the Achilles tendon which needs urgent medical assistance.
 Thompson's squeeze test can be done to rule out a complete Achilles tendon rupture.
 Posterior ankle impingement occurs when a bony growth at either the front or back of the ankle bone restricts the normal ankle range of motion.

 Read more on Achilles tendon pain